-Further, our third-party manufacturers and other third-party service providers may:
+Further, our third-party contract manufacturers may:

-- have economic or business interests or goals that are inconsistent with ours; - take actions contrary to our instructions, requests, policies or objectives; - be unable or unwilling to fulfill their obligations to comply with applicable regulations, including those regarding the safety and quality of products and ingredients and good manufacturing practices; - have financial difficulties; - encounter raw material or labor shortages; - encounter increases in raw material or labor costs that may affect our procurement costs; - disclose our confidential information or intellectual property to competitors or third parties; - engage in activities or employ practices that may harm our reputation; and - work with, be acquired by, or come under control of, our competitors.
+- have economic or business interests or goals that are inconsistent with ours; - take actions contrary to our instructions, requests, policies or objectives; - be unable or unwilling to fulfill their obligations to comply with applicable regulations, including those regarding the safety and quality of products and ingredients and good manufacturing practices; - have financial difficulties; - encounter raw material or labor shortages; - encounter increases in raw material or labor costs that may affect our procurement costs;

 The occurrence of any of these events, alone or together, could have a material adverse effect on our business, financial condition and results of operations.
-In addition, such problems may require us to find new manufacturers or other third-party service providers, and there can be no assurance that we would be successful in finding third-party suppliers, manufacturers or distributors meeting our standards of innovation and quality.
+In addition, such problems may require us to find new manufacturers or other third-party service providers, and there can be no assurance that we would be successful in finding alternatives that third-party suppliers, manufacturers or distributors meeting our standards of innovation and quality.